streamlit/docs/content/develop/tutorials/databases/tidb.md

 </Note>

-Once your TiDB cluster is up and running, connect to it with the `mysql` client(or with **Chat2Query** tab on the console) and enter the following commands to create a database and a table with some example values:
+Once your TiDB cluster is up and running, connect to it with the `mysql` client(or with **SQL Editor** tab on the console) and enter the following commands to create a database and a table with some example values:

 ```sql
 CREATE DATABASE pets;